 3.2.20.
-"Span response" means the mean response to a span signal over a time interval of at least 30 seconds.
+“Span response” means the mean response to a span signal over a time interval of at least 30 seconds.

 3.2.21.
-"Span response drift" means the difference between the mean response to a span signal and the actual span signal that is measured at a defined time period after an analyser, flow-measuring instrument or sensor was accurately spanned.
+“Span response drift” means the difference between the mean response to a span signal and the actual span signal that is measured over a defined time period after an analyser, flow-measuring instrument or sensor has been accurately spanned.

 3.2.22.
-"Total hydrocarbons" (THC) means the sum of all volatile compounds measurable by a flame ionization detector (FID).
+“Total hydrocarbons” (THC) means the sum of all volatile compounds measurable by a flame ionization detector (FID).